SebSept/onemorelaravelblog/README.md

 # Features

-- fast rendering (suited for not powerfull shared hosting)
+- fast rendering - built in caching (suited for not powerfull shared hosting)
 - lightweight
 - one user admin
 - comments (moderated)